Making Habits Stick

 There is a problem with these habits as well.
 Every person alive uses old methods based on old triggers from past trauma and our upbringing to attain rewards that will never happen.

-Often, we’ll use complicated mental tricks to keep that older bad habit going while offsetting it with other, better actions elsewhere.
+Often, we’ll use complicated mental tricks to keep an established bad habit going while offsetting it with other, better actions elsewhere.
 This is usually because we still crave the old reward, even when reality prevents that reward from ever happening again.

 Changing Habits

 Habits stoutly oppose change.
-They provide a familiar connection in our minds to things we absolutely know were true before (assuming we’re not veering into an existential crisis).
+They provide a familiar connection in our minds to things we absolutely knew were true before (assuming we’re not veering into an existential crisis).

 Changing habits is difficult because it’s a plunge into The Great Unknown.
-Most people only decide it when they feel ab external goal in their environment: give it up for Lent, make a New Year’s Eve resolution, or realize a substance is destroying their life.
+Most people only decide to change habits when they feel an external goal in their environment: give it up for Lent, make a New Year’s Eve resolution, or realize a substance is destroying their life.

 Some habit changes will trigger a survival impulse.
 Survival triggers are powerful enough to make us respond as if an imaginary thing is reality (e.g., heart rate increase from scary movies, pain from hearing a story).